AhmedMaherElSaeidi/Library-Service-Provider-NodeJS/README.md

 - `/api/borrows/:id`
   - Method: `DELETE`
   - Description: Delete a borrow by ID

+## Starting the Backend
+To start the backend for the first time, follow these steps:

+* Execute the `run_app` script to initialize the application
+* After running the `run_app` script, you need to stop the application by running the `stop_app` script.
+* Finally, run the `run_app` script once more to start the application.

+Your backend server should now be up and running.
+You can access the API endpoints as described in the Backend APIs section.

 ## User Interface
 Here you can find the implemented [Frontend](https://github.com/AhmedMaherElSaeidi/Library-Service-Provider-ReactJs).